VisionLabs/FaceEngineExamples/example1/README.md

 We present a rather rich face processing pipeline.
 In fact, it is a bit too rich for this sample, but it was made so intentionally to give you a clue of some real world usage scenarios.

 ### Stage 0.
 Preparations
-SDK initializaion is done in one function ```initFaceEngine```.
+SDK initialization is done in one function ```initFaceEngine```.
 It is pretty straightforward and self-explanatory, so we will not discuss it here.

 ### Stage 1.
 Face detection
 This stage is implemented in ```extractDescriptor``` function.